-Step out your door and walk directly into the park.
+Descend the stairs from your balcony and walk directly into the park.
 Two of the loveliest and most accessible hiking areas are a short five minute drive away in either direction.
 And if the crispness of wintertime delights you, you can glide into the park during a skate on the pond.

-And yet, The Crossing is only 5 kilometres south of the Village of Val Marie.
-There you can find a cafe, an eco-museum with killer lattes, an amazing little grocery store and Park Canada’s well-staffed visitor’s centre.
+And yet, The Crossing is only 6 kilometres south of the Village of Val Marie.
+There you can find an eco-museum with killer lattes, a hotel restaurant offering Asian and Canadian dishes and the local cowboy hangout at night, an amazing little grocery store and Park Canada’s well-staffed visitor’s centre.

 Located in a Dark Sky Preserve, The Crossing’s pristine views of the night sky and northern lights are second to none.
 Coyote howls and bird song ride the air alongside the wind as it whispers through the grasses.
 Grasslands National Park is measurably one of the 10 quietest places in all of North America.